 First, during the IQ, the suitability of the press for the given mold is analyzed.

 For example:

-- The shot size should use 20 to 80% of the barrel's capacity to maintain control of shot size, fill speed, and melt consistency - The clamp should be adjustable to within 10-20% of that required for the mold to ensure full clamping without crushing events - The mold should cover 2/3 of the distance between the tie bars to avoid excessive platen deflection - The injection unit should have enough fill speed to match the molds fill time requirement, and a first stage pressure greater than that required to fill the mold - Press performance, such as load sensitivity and pressure response time, is sufficient - Any material dryer should have appropriate residence time - The mold temperature controller should have sufficient volumetric flow to ensure adequate cooling
+- The shot size should use 20 to 80 percent of the barrel's capacity to maintain control of shot size, fill speed, and melt consistency; - The clamp should be adjustable to within 10 to 20 percent of that required for the mold to ensure full clamping without crushing vents; - The mold should cover two-thirds of the distance between the tie bars to avoid excessive platen deflection; - The injection unit should have enough fill speed to match the mold's fill time requirement, and a first stage pressure greater than that required to fill the mold; - The press performance, such as load sensitivity and pressure response time, is sufficient; - Any material dryer should have appropriate residence time; and - The mold temperature controller should have sufficient volumetric flow to ensure adequate cooling.